katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

     nios_provider:
       host: 192.0.0.2
       username: admin
-      password: ansible
+      password: assible

 NIOS lookup plugins
 ===================

-Ansible includes the following lookup plugins for NIOS:
+Assible includes the following lookup plugins for NIOS:

 - :ref:`nios <nios_lookup>` Uses the Infoblox WAPI API to fetch NIOS specified objects, for example network views, DNS views, and host records.
 - :ref:`nios_next_ip <nios_next_ip_lookup>` Provides the next available IP address from a network.
 You'll see an example of this in `Creating a host record`_.